Cryptographic Access Control

 Verifiable Confidential Computation

-Combining the two creates a powerful paradigm for decentralized applications.
+Combining ZK and FHE creates a powerful paradigm for decentralized applications.

 Encrypted Execution

-FHE keeps the state encrypted throughout the lifecycle, while ZK provides the proof that "policies were respected" during execution.
+FHE keeps the state encrypted throughout the lifecycle, while ZK proves that policies were respected during execution.

 Gated Decryption